Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

         client.useAppSetIdForDeviceId();
         ```

-### Location Tracking
+### Location tracking

 Amplitude converts the IP of a user event into a location (GeoIP lookup) by default.
 This information may be overridden by an app's own tracking solution or user data.

-Amplitude can access the Android location service (if possible) to add the specific coordinates (longitude and latitude) where an event is logged.
-This behavior is enabled by default but can be adjusted by calling the following methods after initializing:
+By default, Amplitude can use Android location service (if available) to add the specific coordinates (longitude and latitude) for the location from which an event is logged.
+Control this behavior by calling the `enableLocationListening` or `disableLocationListening` method after initializing.

 === "Java"